Evolution of languages: Neolithic (12,000–6500 BP)

 Population genetics research in the 2000s suggests that the very earliest predecessors of the Dravidian languages may have been spoken in south-west Iran between 15,000 and 10,000 years ago before spreading to India much later.
-The Eastern Sudanic group of Nilo-Saharan languages may have unified around 7000 years ago.
+The Eastern Sudanic languages may have unified around 7000 years ago.

 Aryon Rodrigues hypothesizes the emergence of a Proto-Tupian language between the Guaporé and Aripuanã rivers, in the Madeira River basin (corresponding to the modern Brazilian state of Rondônia) around 5000 years ago.